 Do stretched ears hurt?

-it doesn't hurt when it's done correctly.
+- It doesn't hurt when it's done correctly.

 What does ear stretching symbolize?

-Aztecs thought that by stretching their ears, they could connect with their gods and spirits more easily.
+- Aztecs thought that by stretching their ears, they could connect with their gods and spirits more easily.

 How to tell if ears are ready to stretch?

-Be sure to wait 3-4 months (or as long as your piercing needs) for the fresh piercing to fully heal.
+- Be sure to wait 3-4 months (or as long as your piercing needs) for the fresh piercing to fully heal.

 Can gauged ears go back to normal?

-For some people, there's a gauge size at which point their piercings will not shrink at all, and they need surgery to fix them.
+- For some people, there's a gauge size at which point their piercings will not shrink at all, and they need surgery to fix them.

 Are gauges bad for your ears?

-Allergic reactions may occur if you're sensitive to metal in jewelry used during piercing and stretching, particularly with prolonged wear of tapers or plugs.
+- Allergic reactions may occur if you're sensitive to metal in jewelry used during piercing and stretching, particularly with prolonged wear of tapers or plugs.